Which of the following accounts does NOT appear on the balance sh... | Study Prep in Pearson+

 1

-Step 1: Understand the purpose of the balance sheet.
-The balance sheet is a financial statement that reports a company's assets, liabilities, and equity at a specific point in time.
+Understand the purpose of the balance sheet: The balance sheet is a financial statement that reports a company's assets, liabilities, and equity at a specific point in time.
 It does not include revenue or expense accounts, which are part of the income statement.

-Step 2: Analyze each account listed in the problem.
-Inventory and Accounts Receivable are asset accounts, and Retained Earnings is an equity account.
-All of these appear on the balance sheet.
+Identify the accounts listed in the problem: Retained Earnings, Inventory, Service Revenue, and Accounts Receivable.

-Step 3: Recognize that Service Revenue is a revenue account.
-Revenue accounts are reported on the income statement, not the balance sheet.
+Classify each account: Retained Earnings is part of equity, Inventory is an asset, and Accounts Receivable is also an asset.
+These all appear on the balance sheet.

-Step 4: Confirm that Service Revenue does NOT appear on the balance sheet because it is part of the income statement, which tracks a company's performance over a period of time.
+Recognize that Service Revenue is a revenue account: Revenue accounts are reported on the income statement, not the balance sheet.

-Step 5: Conclude that the correct answer is Service Revenue, as it is the only account listed that does not belong on the balance sheet.
+Conclude that Service Revenue does NOT appear on the balance sheet, as it is part of the income statement and reflects the company's earnings during a specific period.

 Watch next